Website Manager

 FARM DIVISION

 Defensively we want to challenge an infielder’s range more by teaching them how to field balls to their backhand and glove side.
 Players need to understand when they should be covering a base and also to stay out of the runner’s path.
 Outfielders learn about communicating with teammates on fly balls and taking proper angles to the ball.
+They need to be more consistent moving their feet and gain ground towards their target when throwing the ball.
+When receiving the ball, players learn to move their feet and watch the ball into their glove consistently.
 Catchers are focusing more on receiving and their wide base footwork.
 Start to teach some basic blocking drills from their knees with tennis balls at this level.

 You can view our Coach Pitch hometown rules here.